Tis the season to be jolly... don’t let your staff be wallies!

-Not long til the staff Christmas party now…and with that comes the danger of over-amorous colleagues; over inebriated staff; and ‘over the top’ risk of litigation if employees do not behave themselves appropriately!
+It’s staff Christmas party week… and with that comes the danger of over-amorous colleagues, over inebriated staff, and ‘over the top’ risk of litigation if employees do not behave themselves appropriately!

 Who to invite?

 Everyone should be invited but you should not insist that everyone attends – when the party is outside working hours, domestic responsibilities can stop people from attending.
 They should not be made to feel bad!

 Where partners are invited to attend, you need to ensure the invitation extends to same sex and civil partners as well as opposite sex partners to avoid any form of discrimination.

 Also – key point – Christmas is a Christian holiday, so do not force people to attend the Christmas party if they decline on religious grounds.
 But this does not mean you cannot decorate the office with tinsel and trees – the Equality Act 2010 does not prevent you from applying traditions so long as you are not breaching health and safety rules (please check your building’s insurance policy too!).
 So having fairy lights up should not cause offence on religious grounds.

 Do I need to set out rules in advance?

 This is critical – you need to remind staff that they need to remain professional as the party is an extension of the workplace and all policies and rules continue to apply.
 You want staff to have a good time, but they need to understand what is and is not acceptable; that equal opportunities and bullying and harassment policies continue to apply; and the disciplinary consequences if they breach the rules.